-Project Director: A representative associated with and named by the applicant organization, to direct the project and activities being supported by the grant.
-This person is the primary contact for the Grants Office during the life of the grant and after.
-Responsibilities include, but are not limited to, coordinating the day-to-day project work; overseeing the work performed by contractors, vendors, or consultants; maintaining necessary project and financial documentation; submitting milestone/condition reports, final reports, and grant products to the Grants Office; and requesting changes to award terms and conditions if necessary.
-A Project Director cannot be a person who may be hired to perform work as vendor, contractor, or consultant on the project.
+Project Director: A representative associated with and named by the applicant organization to direct the program/project and activities being supported by the grant.
+This person is the primary contact for the Grants Office during the life of the grant project and after.
+Responsibilities include, but are not limited to, coordinating the day-to-day program/project work; overseeing the work performed by contractors, vendors, or consultants; maintaining necessary program/project and financial documentation; submitting milestone/condition reports, final reports, and grant project products to the Grants Office; and requesting changes to award terms and conditions if necessary.
+A Project Director cannot be a person who may be hired to perform work as vendor, contractor, or consultant on the program/project.
+The Project Director should be a different person than the Authorized Officer.

-Grant Product: The tangible end result of the grant which is part of the enduring value and sustainability of the program and/or partnership.
+Grant/Project Product: The tangible result of the grant project which is part of the enduring value and sustainability of the program/project; also called the grant's final product.
+Examples of final products can be found under each grant category

-Public Benefit: Partnerships supported through this grants program are expected to demonstrate public benefit.
-Applicants must consider what the grant's potential public benefit will be as they shape the grant, identify its goals and objectives, and develop a plan for evaluating its results.
-The final grant product must be of public benefit.
+Public Benefit: Program/Projects supported through this grants program are expected to demonstrate public benefit.
+Applicants must consider what the program/project's potential public benefit will be as they shape the program/project, identify its goals and objectives, and develop a plan for evaluating its results.
+The final product must be of public benefit.

-Request for Proposal (RFP): is a solicitation document issued by the grantee to prospective contractors, vendors, or consultants that outlines the bidding process and contract terms, and provides guidance on how the bid should be formatted and presented.
+Request for Proposal (RFP): is a solicitation document issued by a grantee to prospective contractors, vendors, or consultants that outlines the bidding process and contract terms, and provides guidance on how the bid should be formatted and presented.

-Scope: The boundaries of a given grant, which will be detailed in the Work Plan and Timetable section of the grant application.
+Scope: The boundaries of a given grant/project, which will be detailed in the Work Plan and Timetable section of the grant application.

-Start/End Dates: These dates define the official grant period and determine when eligible grant expenses can accrue.
-These dates are part of the large grant agreement language and therefore are legally binding.
+Start/End Dates: These dates define the official grant period and determine when eligible program/project expenses can be spent.
+These dates are part of the grant agreement language and therefore are legally binding.

-Sustainability: It is the intention of Legacy Amendment funding to support partnerships and/or programs with lasting impact or enduring value.
-Applicants must demonstrate sustainability of the grant's final product.
-Sustainability is the applicant and partner's ability to support any ongoing costs that the partnership and/or program may incur after the grant is closed.
+Sustainability: It is the intention of Legacy Amendment funding to support programs/projects with lasting impact or enduring value.
+Applicants must demonstrate sustainability of the grant project's final project product.
+Sustainability is the applicant's ability to support any ongoing costs that the project may incur after the grant is closed.
 This issue must be addressed in the grant application.

 Vendor: A person or company offering goods or services for sale.
-A vendor is not allowed to be any of the following: grant project director, authorized officer, applicant organization's board member, applicant organization's hired grant writer.
+A vendor is not allowed to be any of the following: grant project director, authorized officer, applicant organization's board member, applicant organization's hired grant writer (when they also plan to bid on the grant project work).